tulip-control/dd/doc.md

 2. When should you switch from `autoref` to `cudd` ?

-The answer to the second question is simple: when your problem takes more time and memory than you are willing to invest.
+The answer to the second question is simple: when your problem takes more time and memory than available.
 For light to moderate use, `cudd` probably won't be needed.

 Regarding the first question, `dd.cudd` requires to: